When Your Dog Injures the Tip of Its Tail: A Simple, Homemade Remedy

 Then we tried wrapping from up a few inches higher with even more tape, and that lasted for only a few wags before the bandage "cone" was flipped across the room.

-I've read that if you wrap the tail from near the top (near the back end of the dog), all the way to the tip, it stays on, but a) we didn't have that much gauze on hand and b) we're pretty sure that either Remmy or his sidekick, Jazzy, would promptly get busy trying to pull or chew it off.
+I've read that if you wrap the tail from the tip to the base (near the back end of the dog), it stays on, but a) we didn't have that much gauze on hand and b) we're pretty sure that either Remmy or his sidekick, Jazzy, would promptly get busy trying to pull or chew it off.

 So, we began wandering around the house to see what else we might use to wrap and protect that poor, battered tip of a tail to give it a chance to heal.